 K9 Cabo, a Belgian Malinois, is the department’s second police K9.
 He began working the street in March 2017.
-The department’s first K9, Camo, worked from June 2010 until he retired in November 2016, and now lives with his handler.
+The department’s first K9, Camo, worked from June 2010 until he retired in November 2016.

 Cabo is highly intelligent and he and his handler were specially trained to work together to locate narcotics, serve warrants, search for lost subjects or apprehend suspects.
 He was also specially trained to protect his handler.